LAPKT-dev/LAPKT-public/developersguide/build.md

 It involves three steps, configure, build, and install which take the following user defined paramaters.

 - *build_dir* - The directory where the build files are stored
 - *src_dir* - The root directory of the source with the top level `CMakeList` config file.
-This should be '.'.
 - *install_dir* - The path of the directory where the installation files will be stored.

 **Configuration step**